DataCorrupted/LeetCode/cpp/README.md

 make
 ```

-The test will ship itself automatically when compilation is done.
+The test will ship itself automatically when the compilation is done.